 If you do not use these capabilities, your deployment can remain fully within your internal network.
 For details about ports used for communication, see Required ports.

-BMC Digital Workplace introduced a new responsive UI in the 19.02 release.
-The new UI is designed based on the Progressive Web App that supports all clients—from desktop to mobile devices.
-The new Progressive Web App replaces the native apps to simplify the mobile apps distribution.
-All features and customization are seamlessly made available on compatible desktop and mobile devices.
+BMC Helix Digital Workplace uses a responsive UI based on the Progressive Web App that supports all clients—from desktop to mobile devices.
+The Progressive Web App replaces the native apps to simplify the mobile apps distribution.
+All features and customization are available on compatible desktop and mobile devices.

 If required, for Apple iOS devices, you can use the standard app that BMC provides, or you can distribute the mobile client.
 For more information on the deployment options, see Deploying clients.